dilawar/SinghAndBhalla_CaMKII_SubunitExchange_2018/README.md

 ## Regenerating figures

-Install `cmake` and `gnuplot` along with `texlive-2017`.
+Install `gnuplot` along with `texlive-2017`.
 If you are lucky, following will regenerate the figure:

     $ cd ./PaperFigures
-    $ cmake .
     $ make

-All figures generated in this folder are in `pdf` format.
-You have to search which figure is where in the paper (sorry, they are not numbered in the same way as they appear in paper).
+All figures will be generated in `pdf` format.

 # Generating raw data used in figures